kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 -->
 #### Terminology

-- **supercluster** - a placeholder name for a group of clusters with a high degree of mutual trust and shared ownership that share services amongst themselves.
+- **supercluster** - A placeholder name for a group of clusters with a high degree of mutual trust and shared ownership that share services amongst themselves.
+Membership in a supercluster is symmetric and transitive.
+The set of member clusters are mutually aware, and agree about their collective association.
-- **mcsd-controller** - a controller that syncs services across clusters and makes them available for multi-cluster service discovery (MCSD) and connectivitiy.
+- **mcsd-controller** - A controller that syncs services across clusters and makes them available for multi-cluster service discovery (MCSD) and connectivitiy.
 There may be multiple implementations, this doc describes expected common behavior.